martynr27/TSA-DOT/README.md

 The Temporary Storage Area Design Optimisation Tool (TSA-DOT) is an R-based decision support tool for designing and optimising Temporary Storage Areas (TSAs) used in natural flood management.
 TSAs attenuate near-surface runoff during storm events, contributing to flood mitigation.
 However, guidance on how to optimise TSA designs for site-specific conditions is limited.

-TSA-DOT addresses this gap by simulating TSA performance across multiple design combinations and evaluating effectiveness using five flood mitigation metrics:
+TSA-DOT addresses this gap by simulating the performance of multiple TSA design combinations (height and storage, outlet pipe diameter and height, soil infiltration) for a design storm event and evaluating effectiveness using five flood mitigation metrics:

 - Storage Efficiency Index (SEI)
 - Mean Retention Time